-When preparing stand-alone financial statements, Foundation would first need to consider whether Company is an affiliate (as defined in the ASC master glossary).
-Based on the definition of "control" used in evaluating relationships between donors and intermediaries that facilitate contributions on their behalf (refer to NP 5), Foundation is controlled (by virtue of the sole corporate member relationship) and thus, Company would be an affiliate.
+When preparing stand-alone financial statements, Foundation would first need to consider whether NFP is an affiliate (as defined in the ASC master glossary).
+Based on the definition of "control" used in evaluating relationships between donors and intermediaries that facilitate contributions on their behalf (refer to NP 5), Foundation is controlled (by virtue of the sole corporate member relationship) and thus, NFP would be an affiliate.

-A recipient NFP must recognize all services provided by personnel of an affiliate for its direct benefit.
-Therefore, Foundation would record the following entry to reflect the donated personnel services provided by Company, based on the costs incurred by Company:
+A recipient not-for-profit (in this example, Foundation) must recognize all services provided by personnel of an affiliate for its direct benefit.
+Therefore, Foundation would record the following entry to reflect the donated personnel services provided by NFP, based on the costs incurred by NFP: